Edward Steves Homestead

 Edward Steves Homestead, Second Empire mansion in King William Historic District, San Antonio, United States.

-Built in 1876 for lumber company founder Edward Steves, architect Alfred Giles designed this residence that became a museum after Edna Steves Vaughan donated it in 1952.
+Built in 1876 for lumber company founder Edward Steves, the residence was designed by architect Alfred Giles in Second Empire style.
+The property became a museum in 1952 after Edna Steves Vaughan donated it to preserve the family's history.

-The mansion displays the lifestyle of German merchants in Texas through original furniture pieces, including a mosaic table depicting St. Peter's Square.
+The mansion displays the lifestyle of German merchants in Texas through original furnishings, including a mosaic table depicting St. Peter's Square.
+The way rooms are arranged and decorated shows how a wealthy German-American family lived during this period.

 Location: San Antonio